Top EU court rules against Polish judicial reform | DW | 05.11.2019

 Fundamental EU values were violated by attempts to lower the retirement age for ordinary judges, the ECJ ruled.
 Government officials have still promised to "finish off the structural reform" of Poland's judicial system.

-The reforms in question would lower the age of retirement for women to 60 and for men to 65, down from the current 67.
-The court said the reforms introduce political influence over the judiciary by giving the justice minister the ability to retain certain judges beyond their retirement age.
+The reforms in question had lowered the age of retirement for women to 60 and for men to 65, down from the current 67.
+The court said the reforms introduced political influence over the judiciary by giving the justice minister the ability to retain certain judges beyond their retirement age.

 "Independence requires that the court concerned exercise its functions wholly autonomously and in an impartial manner," the court said.